 Avid hikers, this one’s for you!
 This is one of the most unique Aztec ruins in Mexico.

-In case that’s not enough for motivation, on your way back, you’ll come down to a fantastic market with cheap amazing homemade local food!
+In case that’s not enough motivation, on your way back, you’ll come down to a fantastic market with cheap, amazing homemade local food!

-Bear in mind that “off-the-beaten-path” does not necessarily mean “empty”.
-Even if it’s not like the big, famous Mayan ruins, this is a popular spot for locals, especially on the weekends, when it can get packed!
+Bear in mind that “off the beaten path” does not necessarily mean “empty”.
+Even if it’s not like the big, famous Mayan ruins, this is a popular spot for locals, especially on the weekends.
+It can get packed!

-Tepoztlan Opening Hours: 8 am – 5 pm
+Tepoztlan Opening Hours: Daily from 8 AM to 5 PM.

 Mitla